InspiryThemes/realhomes-docs/docs/home-page-setup-with-elementor.md

 ![RealHomes Elementor Widgets](images/elementor/realhomes-elementor-widgets.jpg)

-## Use Real Homes Elementor Widgets in any Design
+## Use RealHomes Elementor Widgets in any Design

 The good thing is now you can add the elements of Modern or Classic design anywhere regardless of which Design you are using.
 For example, you can add Classic Properties Grid to Modern Design or vice versa using Elementor.